TacunIT/chi-plus-plus/src/doc/un-etica-vendor-independent.md

 # C'hi++ - Un'etica *vendor-independent* per l'intellgenza arificiale

-> *herefore what you must comply with – you need to determine what you stand for as an organization – what are your brand values?
+> *You need to determine what you stand for as an organization – what are your brand values?
 These values should exist whether you use AI or not.
 You can then define your ethical AI code on the basis of what you stand for.* -
 <span>Nicolas Economou</span>

 Il 28 Febbraio, Brad Smith, presidente di Microsoft e John Kelly III, vice direttore esecutivo di IBM, firmeranno la ***Rome Call for AI Ethics***, un documento di intenti per lo studio e la regolamentazione dell'Intelligenza Artificiale.